Approach to the Analysis and Synthesis of Cylindrical Metasurfaces with Non-circular Cross Sections Based on Conformal

 The passive and lossless O-BMS parameters which support the complete field distributions as we have determined are plotted in Fig.~\ref{fig:triangle_PEC_OBMS}.

 Implementing this design in COMSOL and simulating with an incident plane wave excitation, we obtain the total electric field distributions shown in Fig.~\ref{fig:triangle_PEC_cloak_COMSOL}.
 In Fig.~\ref{fig:triangle_PEC_cloak_COMSOL}(a), we show the fields without the metasurface cloak.
 As expected, the PEC cylinder generates a significant amount of scattering and casts a shadow due to its large electric size.
-In Fig.~\ref{fig:triangle_PEC_cloak_COMSOL}(b), we show the total fields with the O-BMS cloak.
+In Fig.~\ref{fig:triangle_PEC_cloak_COMSOL}(b), we show the total fields with the O-BMS cloak in place.
 It can be seen that the external field distribution consists of just the incident plane wave and contains no observable scattering, meaning that the target has been successfully concealed.
 In the internal region between the PEC and the O-BMS, we see a standing wave-like field profile which serves to match the local power density of the incident plane wave in a point-wise manner.